DivyanshiRaghuwanshi/TalentScout-AI-Recruitment-Assistant/README.md

-# TalentScout AI Recruitment Assistant
+# TalentScout AI: Autonomous Hiring Assistant

 ## 1. Project Overview

-TalentScout is an advanced, conversational AI agent designed to automate and enhance the initial technical screening of job candidates.
-Built with Python, Streamlit, and LangGraph, it provides a seamless, interactive experience for candidates while delivering insightful, summarized data to recruiters.
+TalentScout is an advanced, multi-agent AI system designed to automate the entire initial hiring workflow, from technical screening to final shortlisting.
+Built with Python, LangGraph, and Streamlit, it provides a seamless experience for candidates and delivers powerful, AI-driven insights to recruiters.

-The application functions as a multi-page Streamlit app:
+The application functions as a two-part system:
-- **Candidate Screener:** A candidate-facing interface that gathers information and conducts a dynamic, AI-driven technical interview.
+- **Conversational Screening Agent:** A candidate-facing interface that gathers information and conducts a dynamic, AI-driven technical interview.
-- **Recruiter Dashboard:** A secure, password-protected dashboard for recruiters to review candidate submissions, performance summaries, and sentiment analysis.
+- **Recruiter Dashboard & Shortlisting Agent:** A secure dashboard where recruiters can not only review individual candidate reports but also trigger a powerful "AI Hiring Manager" agent.
+This agent analyzes all candidates against a job description and autonomously generates a final shortlist with detailed justifications.

 ## 2. Installation Instructions